George Mertz New Educator Travel Award

 ____________________

-2023 – Sam Lee – University of Berkeley
+2023 – Sam Lee – University of California, Berkeley, Herbert Wertheim School of Optometry and Vision Science

-Memorial Travel Award
+AOCLE Memorial New Educator Travel Grant Award

 The AOCLE Memorial Award was established in 2021 to honor the memories of all the AOCLE leaders who are no longer with us.
+This travel grant award is to be presented annually to a young contact lens optometric educator of the AOCLE who has demonstrated potential leadership in contact lens education.
+One application per school, must be first time AOCLE workshop attendee.

 Eligibility: To be presented annually to a young contact lens optometric educator of the AOCLE who has demonstrated potential leadership in contact lens education.
 One application per school, must be first time AOCLE workshop attendee.